101companies/101worker/modules/match101meta/README.md

 # Dependencies

 This module assumes that rules have been gathered by module "gather101meta".

-# Issues

-* This is a prototype implementation.
-* See JM's code for another implementation.
+This module only deals with constraint forms other than predicate.
+See the module "predicates101meta" for the matches related to the predicate form of constraints.